mohibkay/mohibkay/README.md

-- 🔭 I’m currently working on Amazon Clone
+- 🔭 I’m currently doing a Fullstack Web Developer Bootcamp
-- 🌱 I’m currently learning React Context API
+- 🌱 I’m currently learning React, NodeJs, ExpressJs, MongoDB and more
 - 👯 I’m looking to collaborate on React projects
 - 🤔 I’m looking for a full time job
 - 💬 Ask me about anything